Stilts: Articulated

 This type of stilt is similar to drywall stilts in that they allow the walker to stand in one place without having to shift weight from foot to foot to stay balanced.
 Articulated stilts feature a flexing joint under the ball of the foot and, in one variant, under the heel.
 These stilts are commonly used in theme parks such as Walt Disney World and Universal Studios because they allow performers to safely dance and perform stunts that would easily damage other types of stilts.
 Two brands of articulated stilts include "Bigfoots" manufactured by Gary Ensmenger of Orlando, Florida, and "Jay Walkers", manufactured by Stilt Werks of Las Vegas, Nevada.
-Articulated stilts can be adjusted anywhere from 18" to 30" high.

 History

+In Armenia, Urartian bronze belts dating from the 9th to 7th centuries BCE have been found depicting acrobats on stilts.
 Archaeological ruins and texts show that stiltwalking was practised in ancient Greece as far back as the 6th century BCE.
 The ancient Greek word for a stilt walker was κωλοβαθριστής (kōlobathristēs), from κωλόβαθρον (kōlobathron), "stilt", a compound of κῶλον (kōlon), "limb" and βάθρον (bathron), "base, pedestal".
 Some stilt use traditions are very old.
 In Namur, Belgium, stilt walkers of Namur have practiced fights on stilts since 1411.
 The inhabitants of marshy or flooded areas sometimes use stilts for practical purposes, such as working in swamps or fording swollen rivers.
 The shepherds of the Landes region of southern France used to watch their flocks while standing on stilts to extend their field of vision, while townspeople often used them to traverse the soggy ground in their everyday activities.

 Stilts were used by workers to attach hop grass to wires at 12 feet above the ground.
 This technique was documented up to the mid 20th century before being superseded.